mohuk/typescript-sass/readme.md

 # Typescript Sass

+*This is a fork of [renz45/typescript-sass](https://github.com/renz45/typescript-sass) published as a separate module*

 ## What is this?
 This is an experiment that came about from learning a bit of Angular2 and wanting to use sass in component styles.
 The idea behind this module is that it watches your